 Improving product pages

-Optimizing the product page title
+Optimize the product page title

-Put keywords in product names
+Use keywords in product names

-Describe the product as accurately as possible
+Describe the product in the best possible way

-Avoid changing product URLs
+Avoid changing product urls

 Fill in the meta description tag correctly

 If you leave it blank, it will be taken from the short description.
 If you've got time to spare, you can rewrite the whole thing, respecting the principles we've already discussed: no more than 160 characters, commercially attractive and different from one page to the next.
 My advice is to keep your descriptions short and to the point.
 You kill two birds with one stone.

 Optimize the h1 title

 By default, and in the vast majority of cases, the title h1 will be the product name.
 This is a good thing, as it would cost too much to improve.
 If you felt like it, you could remove the h1 from the product name and place it by hand in the long description.
 Useless and time-consuming!